rushizirpe/estimators-from-scratch/README.md

-# **ML Models from Scratch**
+# **Estimators from Scratch**
-This project provides Python implementations of various machine learning models from scratch, without relying on external libraries such as scikit-learn or TensorFlow.
-The purpose of this project is to help beginners understand how these models work under the hood, and to give them a foundation for building more complex models in the future.
+This project provides Python implementations of various Estimators from scratch, without relying on external libraries such as scikit-learn or TensorFlow.
+The purpose of this project is to help in understanding of how these models work under the hood.

-## Models Implemented
+## Estimators Implemented
 So far, this project includes the following machine learning models:

 Linear Regression: Open in Colab->[![Colab](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d0/Google_Colaboratory_SVG_Logo.svg/32px-Google_Colaboratory_SVG_Logo.svg.png)](https://colab.research.google.com/drive/1hYe7LsNkZaODpGAQlEgLeCc5aBYSWrxo?usp=sharing)